plhosk/interest/README.md

 **Development**
 - The project is tailored for ease of development, with hot reloading and linting to allow for faster iteration and fewer bugs.
 - Babel provides javascript transcoding, allowing for the use of the newest ES6+ language features.

-### Motivation
-- This project is part of an effort to teach myself how to develop full stack web apps.
-Rather than use create-react-app or another boilerplate, I wanted to learn as much as possible by building from the ground up over several iterations, while making use of some of the latest Javascript technologies.
-I've attempted to make the code as correct, well-structured and readable as possible, following best practices as I learn them.

 ### Development Instructions
 - Install [Node.js](https://nodejs.org/en/) and Git (optional)